 I’ve received loads of messages and emails about my anxieties from other moms.
 Women who are pregnant, newly postpartum, or several months out, all wondering how my anxieties manifested themselves, and eventually how I became brave enough to start dealing with them.
+What makes anxiety surrounding pregnancy even tricker is that some medications, like Royal CBD products, are not suitable to be taken during and after pregnancy, so there’s yet another thing for some to have to cope with, on top of everything else.
+Fortunately, I wasn’t one of those women who had to deal with that, and I can’t even begin to imagine how it must have been for those who do deal with that, so I was very lucky.
+When you do have these intense feelings of anxiety, finding your strength becomes even more important to looking after yourself.
 A huge source of strength for me has been this community of parents, and because of that I thought I’d brave the personal embarrassment of sharing my experience, if only to potentially help another person out there who is dealing with similar experiences.

 When I was 20 years old, I was kidnapped and held hostage in Kyrgyzstan for six days.
 That experience really shook my trust in people, in the world around me, and in myself.
 I emerged from this experience with the unshakeable belief that if something bad could happen, however unlikely, it was going to happen to me.
 This experience really broke a sense of young, idealistic trust that I had with the world.
 The result was that over the years, I’ve increasingly found myself shrinking into my own little world.
 The smaller the space I inhabited, the easier it would be for me to control.
 Even reading or listening to the news, once two of my favorite things, became a source of paranoia.
 It got to a point where I just stopped reading the news, figuring that if something happens that’s important, someone will let me know.